Jovita Fontanez

 Jovita Fontánez is the first Hispanic woman to serve as head of the Boston Election Commission and the first Hispanic woman elected to the Electoral College of Massachusetts.
 In 2014, she was honored for her contributions to the Centro de Estudios Puertorriqueños (Center for Puerto Rican Studies) archive at Hunter College of the City University of New York.

 Early life and education

 Fontanez was born in New York to a Puerto Rican family.
 In the 1950s, she moved to the South End of Boston with her family when she was eight, and later became active in Boston politics.
 After she arrived in Boston, her English skills were underdeveloped, and she was held back in fourth grade.

-She graduated from UMass Boston in 1984 with a sociology degree, holds an MPA from Northeastern University, and has completed executive management graduate programs at Harvard Business School and the Harvard Kennedy School of Government.
+She graduated from the University of Massachusetts Boston in 1984 with a sociology degree, holds an MPA from Northeastern University, and has completed executive management graduate programs at Harvard Business School and the Harvard Kennedy School of Government.